aunz/ds-upright/README.md

 - **Solution**: a web app to track your posture and notify you when you deviate from the "optimal" posture or have been sitting for too long.

 ---
-### Data

-The data were acquired by recording participants showing various poses with some classified as "good" and some as "bad". *Disclaimer: the classification is not medically certified.*

----
 ### Tech stacks
 - Python
 - Numpy